nemudrena/YourSafeBox/README.md

 # YourSafeBox
-App for mental health
+App for mental health.
-It will be the magnificent app
+It will be the magnificent app.
-Yes, I'm modest
+Yes, I'm modest ;)